Anti-Inflammatory Diet Plan →

 • Unsweetened Coconut Flakes – Coconut is a good source of healthy fats, vitamins, and minerals such as manganese, selenium, copper, potassium, and iron.

-• Fine Blanched Almond Flour – Rich in nutrients and healthy fats, almond flour is a gluten free flour alternative that provides vitamin E, manganese, magnesium, and more.
+• Fine Blanched Almond Flour – Rich in nutrients and healthy fats, almond flour is a gluten-free flour alternative that provides vitamin E, manganese, magnesium, and more.

 Commonly used interchangeably, almond meal and almond flour are two different things.
 Almond meal is made from raw unpeeled almonds and has a thicker, slightly grittier texture than almond flour.
 Meanwhile, almond flour is made from almonds that have been blanched and peeled and has a finer, more sand-like texture as well as a lighter color.

-What’s the Difference Between Blanched Almond Flour and Unblanched Almond Flour?
+Blanched Almond Flour VS Unblanched Almond Flour?

 Blanched almond flour is made from almonds that have had their skin removed.
 This results in a flour that is white in color and lighter in weight, making it ideal for cakes, cookies, pie crust, pasta, and desserts.